Prior99/hyrest/docs/tutorial-form-component.md

 ---

 We can list todos, but how to create them?
-Create a new component in `src/components/form.tsx` similar to the components you alread created [in the previous section](tutorial-list-component):
+Create a new component in `src/components/form.tsx` similar to the components you already created [in the previous section](tutorial-list-component):

 ## Basic component